-Without a doubt the biggest Ponzi scheme of all time as committed by Bernie Madoff.
+Without a doubt, the biggest Ponzi scheme of all time was committed by Bernie Madoff.
 He collected money to make trades for people, but he never made any trades.

 Charles Scoville is the founder of Traffic Monsoon.
 From what I can find he has a questionable background.

-He has started pat to click programs in the past and been accused of not paying his members.
+He has started pat-to-click programs in the past and has been accused of not paying his members.
 Two of those programs were InfinityBux and Adhitprofits.

 How Does Traffic Monsoon Work?

 Traffic Monsoon is a PTC program.
 A pay-to-click program is a form of marketing where you earn credits for viewing and clicking on ads.
 You can then use these credits to promote your own website or program.

 Traffic Monsoon sells ad packs where ads are displayed.
 Members view the ad for 30 seconds and then a new ad appears.

 Like traffic exchange programs these PTC programs work best to recruit new members.
 The ad you would want to run in that case is your member page to another PTC or traffic exchange.

 Traffic Monsoon also offers Traffic Monsoon Revenue Sharing through ad packs.
 You agree to view at least 10 ads per day.

 You get 2,500 visitors to your website for $5.
 However, let us be realistic about how good the traffic really is, just like others.